What Happens When the Plan Disappears

 “I didn’t realize how much of a goldmine it was,” he said.

 Through City Tutors, Jonathan was matched with Ashley Priest, a communications executive at Paramount.
-Their conversations focused on how to navigate early professional environments, including how to prepare for meetings, how to communicate clearly, and how expectations show up in small, everyday ways.
+Their conversations focused on how to navigate early professional environments, including interviewing practice, how to communicate clearly, and how expectations show up in small, everyday ways.
+These conversations helped Jonathan understand how to strategically build a career path toward his dream companies, mirroring how Ashley successfully built hers.

 “She would say, ‘Why are you late?’
 ‘Why aren’t you answering?’”
 Jonathan said.
 “I genuinely didn’t know.”